 Another option is the 3-2-1 buydown.
 This reduces the mortgage rate 3 percent the first year, 2 percent the second and 1 percent the third.
 Thereafter you pay the full rate.
 Just like the 2-1 buydown but for longer which means it will cost much more upfront to buy your rate down.

 So what's the HYPE about; the biggest way to benefit from either one of these is to get the "SELLER" to pay for it.
-Go get you a Rockstar Negotiator of a Realtor....me if I do say so myself; to negotiate this in your offer.
+Go get you a Rockstar Negotiator of a Real Estate Agent....me if I do say so myself; to negotiate this in your offer.
 If there is a home that you've been watching and wanting but it seems like the numbers are just not working out; you just need to ASK.
 You won't know if you don't ask right.
 Are you with me here?
 Some sellers may be willing to buy your rate down to get their home SOLD.
 Stick with me here; another upside is if the rates drop down on the regular prime market to lets say a more desirable rate of 4.5% you can still refinance and lock that in for 30yrs and any money left in your escrow from what the seller paid can go towards your closing cost for your refi or you can put it towards your principle.
 It's a WIN WIN all around.

 If you would like to learn more about the 2-1 or the 3-2-1 buy down fill out your contact info here and in your message put in "I'd like to learn more about the 2-1 buy down".
 And someone from my team will be in touch!